neilbrub/earthengine_imagery_downloader/README.md

 See `notebooks/browse_ee_imagery_example.ipynb`.

-Keep in mind that while some `eeImageryInterface` methods accept date ranges to return imagery for (e.g. for visualization), the <b>imagery that has been filtered, loaded and made available to the client-side class instance is defined by the roi configuration</b>.
+Keep in mind that while some `eeImageryInterface` methods accept date ranges to return imagery for (e.g. a subset of images in a season for visualization), the <b>imagery that has been filtered, loaded and made available to the client-side class instance is defined by the roi configuration</b>.

 ### 3. Export Loaded Imagery to Google Drive